 Below are links to resources that will help students use the Moon MEL and learn more about fundamental scientific principles related to the Moon and its formation.

-This article provides an introduction to the Moon MEL plus suggestions from classroom use including management tips, potential problems, and activity extensions.Understanding Formation of Earth's Moon TES (Acrobat (PDF) 822kB Jun4 18)
+This article provides an introduction to the Moon MEL plus suggestions from classroom use including management tips, potential problems, and activity extensions.Understanding the Formation of the Earth's Moon (Acrobat (PDF) 822kB Jun4 18)

 Model A: The Moon was an object that came from elsewhere in the solar system and was captured by Earth's gravity.